-Using the Layout Page Display Options dialog, turning off the display of layout box labels is quick and easy.
+Using the Layout Page Display Options dialog and/or the Layout Box Defaults, turning off the display of layout box labels is quick and easy.
 You can also open an individual layout box and suppress the label, giving you additional control over which layout boxes display them, and which don't.

-The steps outlined in this article explain how to quickly access the Layer Display Options dialog for the correct Layer Set used when a view was sent to layout.
+The steps outlined in this article explain how to quickly adjust the layers that display in a view that has been sent to a layout.

 Your layout is an integral part of the design process.
 It's the one thing that doesn't change that much from project to project.
 Save time with a template by following the instructions in this article.